 A planting table is a simple columned chart that will give you the details of your crops at a glance.
 It tells the treatment that each vegetable requires: when to sow, how deep, how far apart in rows or blocks, and how long until germination and harvest.
 You can also jot down quick planting and growing notes for each crop.
 Take the planting table into the garden mounted on a piece of cardboard at planting time.
 This will save you from running back and forth to your garden books or seed catalogs.

 Update your planting table with experience: note what crop varieties were planted and how they performed.

 A checklist for planting and growing can be completed with the initial planting table.
-The checklist puts all of the planting table notes into chronological order: which crops is sowed first, which crop is next, when are seedlings transplanted into the garden.
+The checklist puts all of the planting tables notes into chronological order: which crops are sowed first, which crop is next, and when are seedlings transplanted into the garden.
 The checklist is a counterpart to the planting table; use it to make sure nothing is overlooked or left until too late.
-Your checklist can be made up from the planting table, seed catalogs, and the previous year’s garden record.
-On your check list put down things to be done each month (or week) and cross them off as you attend to them.
-The check list is used throughout the season (and updated with notes for next year) and assures you that important tasks are not overlooked.
+Your checklist can be made up of the planting table, seed catalogs, and the previous year’s garden record.
+On your checklist put down things to be done each month (or week) and cross them off as you attend to them.
+The checklist is used throughout the season (and updated with notes for next year) and assures you that important tasks are not overlooked.